csc-training/geocomputing/python/zonal_stats/README.md

 * it works well, also if the polygons cover only small part of the big raster
 * uses less memory than `xarrray-spatial`
 * is often faster
-* BUT, it is not parallel by default, but here we provide code for parallelization.
+* it is not parallel by default, but here we provide code for parallelization.

-Use `xarrray-spatial` if you need to handle bigger datasets that do not fit to memory or if the zonal polygons are in raster format originally.
+Use `xarrray-spatial` if you need to handle bigger datasets, which do not fit to memory or if the zonal polygons are in raster format originally.

-> **_NOTE:_**  If the vector datasets includes a lot of polygons, give the raster data to `rasterstats` as Numpy array, it is much faster then.

 ### Benchmarking results

-The same analysis was done with both libraries, using xxx pixels raster and yy polygons raster.
+The same analysis was done with both libraries, using 20 000 x 20 000 pixels raster and 195 000 polygons.

+Key findings:
 * `rasterstats` was faster with 1-10 cores.
+* Using ~5 cores seems to be optimal for `rasterstats`.
-* `xarrray-spatial` with 40 cores got the fastest Wall time
+* `xarrray-spatial` benefits more for cores, with 40 cores it got the fastest Wall time, also compared to 'rasterstats'
 * `rasterstats` memory usage did not increase with parallelization and was lower than with `xarrray-spatial`
 * `xarrray-spatial` memory usage increses with number of cores